a3r0id/mass-scanning-tools/README.md

 Various tools I have created for mass-scanning engagements.

-**Mass-Scanning** as in: Locating specific services like botnet C2's or vulnerabilities etc. over an entire ASN range.
+**Mass-Scanning** as in: Locating specific services like botnet C2's etc. over an entire ASN range.

 I will add some better documentation when I have the time.